 From its rich green color to its ubiquitous presence in raw bowls, pastas, and a number of unexpected dishes, pesto is one of the most versatile foods on the planet—but what is pesto made of, exactly?
 To help with this quandary (and encourage a well-stocked pantry), we’ve gathered all the data you need on what pesto is, where you’ll find it, and how to serve it.
-Read on for some of our favorite takes on pesto.
+Below, some of our favorite takes on pesto.

-Simply stated, pesto is a colorful sauce that originated in Genoa, a major city along the coast of northwestern Italy.
-It’s typically made from a combination of crushed pine nuts, garlic, Parmigiano-Reggiano cheese, olive oil, and basil leaves, which give the sauce its distinctive bright green hue).
+Pesto is a colorful sauce that originated in Genoa, a major city along the coast of northwestern Italy.
+It’s typically made from a combination of crushed pine nuts, garlic, Parmigiano-Reggiano cheese, olive oil, and basil leaves (which give the sauce its distinctive bright green hue).

 What Can You Serve Pesto With?

 As might be expected, many pesto dishes are garnished with raw pine nuts or freshly chopped basil.
 Contemporary iterations of pesto include variants with kale, quinoa, and a host of other ingredients.
 And while the original recipe is not vegan-friendly, there are of course a number of versions that are.
-If you’re shopping for pesto at the store, lean toward fresh (read: refrigerated) and, because the ingredients are so varied, opt for organic if you can.
+If you’re shopping for pesto at the store, lean toward fresh (read: refrigerated) versions and, because the ingredients are so varied, opt for organic if you can.
 Or, better yet, learn how to make your own pesto at home.